lando/lando/docs/config/dotnet.md

 ## Patch versions

-This service does not support patch versions but if you **really** need something like that you could consider using either a [custom compose service](./compose.md) or a service [overrides](./../config/services.md#overrides).
+This service does not support patch versions but if you **really** need something like that, you could consider using either a [custom compose service](./compose.md) or a service [overrides](./../config/services.md#overrides).

 ## Configuration

 Here are the configuration options, set to the default values, for this service.
-If you are unsure about where this goes or what this means we *highly recommend* scanning the [services documentation](./../config/services.md) to get a good handle on how the magicks work.
+If you are unsure about where this goes or what this means, we *highly recommend* scanning the [services documentation](./../config/services.md) to get a good handle on how the magicks work.

-Also note that the below options are in addition to the [build steps](./../config/services.md#build-steps) and [overrides](./../config/services.md#overrides) that are available to every service.
+Also note that options, in addition to the [build steps](./../config/services.md#build-steps) and [overrides](./../config/services.md#overrides) that are available to every service, are shown below:

 ```yaml
 services: